 - personalized exercise prescription and practice

 - teaching and practice of ambulation, stairs, transfers, bed mobility

 - the opportunity to discuss and answer any questions in a one on

-Along with being the inpatient surgery physiotherapist at OTMH, Andrea helped develop the current prehab program at OTMH and taught the group prehab class for many years.
+Along with being the inpatient surgery physiotherapist at OTMH, our physio team helped develop the current prehab program at OTMH and taught the group prehab class for many years.
 She will be able to guide you through the process and better prepare you for your surgery.

 What happens during your hospital stay?

 From the operating room you will be moved to inpatient care within the facility.
 The usual length of stay for a TKR in hospital is 1 day post-surgery, however, some facilities are doing same-day discharges.
 This is something you will discuss with your surgeon prior to your surgery.
 Within a few hours, you will be getting up from your bed with a physiotherapist and nurse, be assessed on your bed mobility and your ability to move from one area to another.
 Foot and ankle exercises are started immediately to promote blood flow and circulation throughout the limb and to help prevent any blood clots.
 You will be encouraged to take deep breaths hourly.
 Your physiotherapist at the hospital will help you with the post-op knee strength and range of motion exercises.
 You will learn to ambulate with your walker and practice stairs if needed.
 From here you will be discharged home and begin working with a physiotherapist here at Glen Abbey physiotherapy in Oakville to assist you in your recovery.

 What to Expect After Knee Replacement Surgery